ThinkGeo/CloudClient.js/README.md

 In this walkthrough, you will learn how to create a basic web application with CloudClient.js.
 You should have some familiarity with HTML/CSS and JavaScript, but the source code is provided.
 Any operating system or text editor will work, but you will need an internet connection while you are working.

 ### Create an API Key

-CloudClient.js requires an API key for access to ThinkGeo Cloud services.
-These services include following funcationalities:
+CloudClient.js requires an API key for access to ThinkGeo Cloud services, it can be created following the guide of "[Create a Client Key](http://wiki.thinkgeo.com/wiki/thinkgeo_cloud_quick_start_guide)".
+For help, see the [API Reference](https://cloud.thinkgeo.com/help) or [Quick Start Guide](http://wiki.thinkgeo.com/wiki/thinkgeo_cloud_quick_start_guide).